-LSS-V-2 would not result in any substantial reduction in toxicity, mobility, or volume and was rated low.
+LSS-V-2 was rated low as it would not result in any immediate reduction in toxicity, mobility, or volume.
+While there is potential for substantial reduction in toxicity, mobility, and volume as per the deed restriction stipulation if the Warehouse and Laydown area is sold or if Pepco constructs a permanent structure in this area, these future scenarios were not considered in ranking LSS-V-2.
 LSS-V-3 would result in substantial reduction in both toxicity and volume of vanadium-impacted soil.
 Therefore, LSS-V-3 was ranked high on this criterion.